notaustindaniels/learn-in-public/README.md

 - It will be the first version of your developer portfolio.

-- This will be the first version of your Resume (as a coder).
+- This will be the first version of your resume (as a coder).

 - It will give more context to your learning experience: you can see a table of everything you will learn throughout the course.